What’s behind the

 Back pain is common in people over 40 years old.
 This is usually due to musculoskeletal injury or disk degeneration.
 Back pain is also less commonly a symptom of kidney cancer.
 About 41 percent of people with RCC report back pain.
 But most people don’t experience back pain until the cancer is in the later stages.

 The pain can range from a dull ache to a sharp stab on one side of your flank or below the ribs on your back.
 Your flank is the area between your lower back and the bottom of the backside of your ribs.
 It may also feel like side pain to some people.

-A mass or lump around your abdomen
+A mass or lump

 A mass or lump in the abdomen, side, or back can also be a sign of kidney cancer.
 It can feel like a hard, thickening, or bulging bump under the skin.
 About 45 percent of people with RCC have an abdominal mass.

 But kidney lumps are hard to feel, especially in the early stages.
 That’s because the kidneys sit deep in the abdomen.
-You may even see or feel the lump as the tumor grows.
+You may not even see or feel the lump as the tumor grows.

 If a lump is discovered, your doctor will likely order diagnostic tests.
 Usually an ultrasound or a CT scan.
 These tests may help determine the cause of the lump.
 In most cases a biopsy will be needed to confirm the diagnosis.